Cross-bedding: Rivers

 Flows are characterized by climate (snows, rain, and ice melting) and gradient.
 Discharge variations measured on a variety of time scales can change water depth, and speed.
 Some rivers can be characterized by a predictable seasonably controlled hydrograph (reflecting snow melt or rainy season).
 Others are dominated by durational variations characteristic of alpine glaciers run-off or random storm events, which produce flashy discharge.
 Few rivers have a long term record of steady flow in the rock record.

 Bed forms are relatively dynamic sediment storage bodies with response times that are short relative to major changes in flow characteristics.
 Large scale bed forms are periodic and occur in the channel (scaled to depth).
 Their presence and morphologic variability have been related to flow strength expressed as mean velocity or shear stress.

-In a fluvial environment, the water in a stream loses energy and its ability transport sediment.
+In a fluvial environment, the water in a stream loses energy and its ability to transport sediment.
 The sediment "falls" out of the water and is deposited along a point bar.
 Over time the river may dry up or avulse and the point bar may be preserved as cross-bedding.